evashort/bead-puzzle/commentary.md

 "Number of moves without thinking ahead" is calculated by a computer solving the puzzle 1,000 times.
 The computer tries to avoid moves that put it back where it was before, but otherwise it moves randomly.

 In this game, a *state* is an arrangement of beads.
 The [state space](https://en.wikipedia.org/wiki/State_space) is the set of all possible ways to arrange the beads while playing the game.
-In this puzzle, there are [6! = 720](https://en.wikipedia.org/wiki/Factorial) ways to [arrange](https://en.wikipedia.org/wiki/Permutation) the beads, but only half of them can occur while playing, so the state space has size 360.
+In this puzzle, there are [6! = 720](https://en.wikipedia.org/wiki/Factorial) ways to [arrange](https://en.wikipedia.org/wiki/Permutation) the beads, but only half of them can occur while playing, so the state space size is 360.

 In discrete math, a group of dots connected by lines is called a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
 The dots are called vertices and the lines are called edges.
 Each puzzle in this game is based on a different graph.